sindresorhus/gulp-filter/readme.md

 # gulp-filter [![Build Status](https://travis-ci.org/sindresorhus/gulp-filter.svg?branch=master)](https://travis-ci.org/sindresorhus/gulp-filter)

-> Filter files in a [vinyl](https://github.com/wearefractal/vinyl) stream
+> Filter files in a [Vinyl](https://github.com/gulpjs/vinyl) stream

-Enables you to work on a subset of the original files by filtering them using globbing.
+Enables you to work on a subset of the original files by filtering them using glob patterns.
 When you're done and want all the original files back you just use the `restore` stream.

 ## Install